murielmaria/EWB_Openhack2019/README.md

 - Syncing happens when the user connects to the internet.

 ### Challenges and how to overcome them
-- *People having troubles to cope with technology (but assuming access to a smartphone)* We would provide an app tutorial showing a new user how to navigate around, potentially in several languages.
+- *People having troubles to cope with technology (but assuming access to a smartphone)* We would provide an app tutorial showing a new user how to navigate in it, potentially in several languages.
 - *Collecting feedback from project beneficiaries and preventing them to abandon the installed system* We would implement a report page where a local engineer could keep track of the system maintaince and log the common issues.
 This is beneficial for the international engineers as it provides insights on the expected issues and improving the training for the future projects.
 It could also serve as a way of engaging locals to keep the installed systems alive and rewarding them financially based on the reported health of their system.

 ### Team